solo-io/supergloo/docs/content/getting_started/enterprise.md

 - kubectl - Command line utility for Kubernetes
 - meshctl - Command line utility for Gloo Mesh
 - istioctl - Command line utility for Istio.
 This document assumes you are using istioctl v1.8 or v1.9.
-- jq (optional) - Utility for manipulating JSON

 Three Kubernetes clusters, with contexts stored in the following environment variables:
 - MGMT_CONTEXT - Context for the cluster where you'll be running the Gloo Mesh Enterprise management plane.
-- REMOTE_CONTEXT1 - Context for the cluster where you'll be running a service mesh and injected workloads.
+- REMOTE_CONTEXT1 - Context for a cluster where you'll be running a service mesh and injected workloads.
 - REMOTE_CONTEXT2 - Context for a second cluster where you'll be running a service mesh and injected workloads.